 AIN’T NO SUNSHINE WHEN HE’S GONE

-A real tragedy strikes F1 during the 1994 season opener.
-That’s the first time since 1980 there’s no Andrea de Cesaris on the grid.
-Litterally everyone is shocked, from money-hungry F1 team-owners to die-hard fans.
+In 1994, there’s no Andrea de Cesaris on the grid for the first time since 1980.
+Litterally everyone is shocked, from money-hungry team owners to die-hard fans.
 “A seat for Andrea” banners start to flow all the racetracks of the calendar.
-Aware of this audience will to see Andrea again, Edmund Irvine, Northern Irish, decides to sacrifice himself (and two other guys).
+Aware of the audience will to see Andrea again, Edmund Irvine, Northern Irish, decides to sacrifice himself (and two other guys).
 Guilty of causing a nasty crash, the Jordan driver is banned for three races.
 So the team is kind of forced to call de Cesaris back.

 After a nice fourth-place finish in Monte-Carlo, de Cesaris is transfered to Sauber to fill the blank spot left by a wounded Wendlinger.
 But quickly you could tell that de Cesaris’ tunnel vision became a Ray-Charles-vision.
 When the European Grand Prix ended, two races before the end of the season, Wendlinger was feeling OK to drive again.
 De Cesaris decided to go on vacation.
 But the Austrian driver hadn’t fully recover from his accident.
 Peter Sauber then rushed to the phone to call de Cesaris… only to find his voicemail!
 The Italian decided to cut everybody off…